 - Previous heart or lung surgery

 If you are having signs or symptoms of AF, you will need to visit your doctor.
 Regular pulse checks can help to detect AF.
 After a physical examination, there are a number of tests your doctor may recommend in order to diagnose whether or not you have AF.
 These tests may include:

-- 24 Hour ECG Recording (Holter Monitor): in some cases it may be necessary to monitor the heart over a 24-hour period.
-You wear a small recording device for 24 hours, usually around your waste, and it records the electrical activity of your heart.
+- 24 Hour ECG Recording (Holter Monitor): In some cases, it may be necessary to monitor the heart over a 24-hour period.
+You wear a small recording device for 24 hours, usually around your waist, and it records the electrical activity of your heart.

 AF is treated differently for different people.
 Your doctor will recommend the treatment that is best for you and will be dependent on a number of factors including:

 - The type of AF you have been diagnosed with

 - Your medical history – any underlying cause.